xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

-For details on how to configure different clients, please [refer](https://community.cisco.com/t5/service-providers-blogs/bfd-over-ipv4-implementation-on-ncs5500-platform/ba-p/3825926)
+So we saw a couple of examples of configuring the OSPF and ISIS as clients of BFD.
+For details on how to configure different clients like BGP, pim, BFD on sub interface please [refer](https://community.cisco.com/t5/service-providers-blogs/bfd-over-ipv4-implementation-on-ncs5500-platform/ba-p/3825926)

+## Summary

+Hope this article helped you to understand the hardware programming of the BFD in the pipeline architecture.
+This can be used for a basic configuration and debugging before reaching out to Cisco TAC :).
+In the next arcticle we will try to explore the concepts of BLB/BOB/BVI and its hardware implementation.

 ## Reference

 - [ASR9k BFD Implementation](https://community.cisco.com/t5/service-providers-documents/bfd-support-on-cisco-asr9000/ta-p/3153191)
 - [CCO Config Guide](https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/routing/73x/b-routing-cg-ncs5500-73x/implementing-bfd.html)

-## Summary

-Hope this article helped you to understand the hardware programming of the BFD in the pipeline architecture.
-This can be used for a basic debugging before reaching out to Cisco TAC :).
-In the next arcticle we will try to explore the concepts of BLB/BOB/BVI and its hardware implementation.